IsaiasCuvula/Flutter-Developer-Portfolio/README.md

   <img width="1000" alt="MyPicIsaiasCuvula" src="https://github.com/IsaiasCuvula/random_user/assets/68303716/2f54b5ec-3691-411f-b71e-18195a89d1a2" />
 </p>

 Hello and welcome! 👋🏾 Thank you for taking the time to explore my GitHub repository.
 Here, you will find a curated selection of my recent Flutter projects that showcase my skills and expertise.
-As a junior developer, I am currently seeking remote or relocation opportunities.
+As a Flutter Developer, I am currently seeking remote or relocation opportunities.
 Please take a look at my projects to see what I can do.
 If you think I'd be a good fit for your team, feel free to reach out!

 # Quote Generator